 A beautiful park in the heart of the city, where you can also experience tea ceremony.

 Sumpu Castle Park is located on the former site of Sumpu Castle, which was originally constructed in 1585.
-The castle was famous as the home of legendary shogun Tokugawa Ieyasu, who spent his twilight years here in the early 17th century.
+The castle was famous as the home of legendary Shogun Tokugawa Ieyasu, who spent his twilight years here in the early 17th century.
 The castle grounds’ turrets and East gate have been restored, reminiscent of how they appeared 400 years ago.
 The park is surrounded by stone walls and two moats, and is a popular resting place for locals.
-It is always crowded with people jogging, picnicking or just enjoying a stroll.
+Locals enjoy jogging picnic and strolling.
 The park is also home to Momijiyama Garden, where you can get a taste of authentic Japanese culture.
 There are four Japanese gardens and a teahouse where you can experience tea ceremony.
 Enjoying a cup of green tea while gazing out on the beautiful garden, you are sure to feel closer to the traditional culture of Japan.

 Tatsumi Yagura Turret